gretchenfrage/aqueduct/PROTOCOL.md

 bidirectional QUIC stream.
 It is a protocol error if the ChannelControl frame has a channel ID that indicates that it was minted by the remote side.
-If a local sender/receiver does not exist with its channel ID, the stream must be reset with a "sender lost"/"receiver lost" error code.
-If a local sender/receiver exists with its channel ID, but it already has a channel control stream attached, it must be reset with a "sender lost"/"receiver lost" error code.
+If a local sender/receiver does not exist with its channel ID, the stream must be reset with a "lost" error code.
+If a local sender/receiver exists with its channel ID, but it already has a channel control stream attached, it must be reset with a "lost" error code.

 ### Acking and nacking